axessim/amelet-hdf/docs/trunk/tutorials/near-field-with-nec/overview.rst

  GA    I1    I2    I3    F1    F2    F3
 ===== ===== ===== ===== ===== ===== ===== ===== ===== =====

-Each has a particular meaning relative to the first column value (see the Nec documentation for much detailed description) :
+Each card has a particular meaning relative to the first column value (see the Nec documentation for much detailed description) :

 * ``CE`` is a comment line